wilyrastin/wily-bot/README.md

-# NOD32-BOT Is New And Best Bot.
+# wilybot Is New And Best Bot.

 ## Based On TeleSeed.
 _________________________________________________________________________________